Report: Shrinking ridership hampers New Mexico commuter rail

 The Associated Press

 ALBUQUERQUE, N.M.
-(AP) - New Mexico's only commuter rail line has marked another year of shrinking ridership.
+(AP) - The Rail Runner has marked another year of shrinking ridership.

 A report released Monday by the Legislative Finance Committee shows there were more than three-quarters of a million trips taken during the last fiscal year.
 That's 37 percent below the peak of 1.2 million during the 2010 fiscal year.